-During the 2016 year the Branch agreed to borrow \$220,000 from the National Office on a non-commercial arm's length basis.
-Repayment terms are set out in the loan term which states repayment must be made upon the Branch successfully selling its building at 5 Rundle Street, Kent Town Interest at 4% was charged from October 2016.
-The loan was repaid in May 2017.
+During the year the Branch agreed to lend \$15,000 to the AMIEU- SA/ WA Branch on a non-commercial arm's length basis.
+Repayment terms are set out in the loan term which states repayment must be made within 4 years.
+There is no interest payable or security provided on this loan.

 Under Australian Accounting Standards, loans and receivables require an entity to measure interest free loans at fair value, using commercial market interest rates issued on an arm's length basis on similar loan terms in the market place.
 It was determined that the fair value of the loan was not materially difference from the carrying value and as a result, the Committee of Management have not fair valued this loan at reporting date.